Steve Jobs once said, “when you’re in a startup, the first ten people will determine whether the company succeeds or not.”

 The people you hire first will set the tone for this culture.
 If you want a friendly and open place to work, these are the individuals you need to be on the lookout for, rather than people with a tendency to micromanage or prefer a more corporate, strict atmosphere.
 Make sure you choose the individuals carefully, as their character will impact your future hires.

 Tip: The secret to this lies in conversation, take some time to get to know the candidates and have honest conversations with them.
 Technology can’t help you understand someone’s personality, and it can’t set the tone for your company culture.
-While recruitment processes are becoming more reliant on AI and automation, the human element is vital, especially for such influential hires.
+While tech recruitment processes are becoming more reliant on AI and automation, the human element is vital, especially for such influential hires.
+Remember, you’re still hiring people and they need to be a cultural fit as well as skilled.

 One of the biggest challenges for startups and scaleups is hiring beyond your initial network of university associates, previous colleagues, or even friends.
 Think about whether each hire is intended to complement or supplement the CEO.
 If they’re just looking for a quick hire to minimise their workload, relying on personal connections may be fine.
 However, other times reaching out to a broader talent pool is often necessary to complement the founders’ skill set, providing the skills and ideas they don’t have and opening up opportunities.